zanieb/freebsd-firecracker-action/README.md

       echo "Hello from outside the VM!"
 ```

+### `checkout`

+By default, the action will clone the repository into the VM.
+You can disable this behavior by setting `checkout` to `false`, which will disable the `actions/checkout` child action.

 ### `continue-on-error`

 By default, the action will abort if the `run` script returns a non-zero exit code.
 You can override this behavior by setting `continue-on-error` to `true`, which will guarantee that the `post-run` script is run.